dhruvagrawat/CodeSoft/Level 1 Task 1/README.md

 Yes, the website is designed to be fully responsive, ensuring it looks great on various screen sizes and devices.

-### Can I use custom fonts on this website?
+### Can I customize the website's appearance?

-Absolutely!
-The website allows you to utilize custom fonts, enhancing the overall aesthetics and branding.
+Certainly!
+You can modify the CSS styles to customize the website's colors, typography, and layout to match your preferences or personal branding.

-### How do I get in touch for inquiries?
+### How do I get in touch with Dhruv Agrawat?

-You can use the contact form provided in the "Contact" section of the website to send us a message.
-Alternatively, you can reach out to us via email or phone using the contact information provided.
+You can use the contact form provided in the "Contact" section of the website to send a message to Dhruv Agrawat.
+Alternatively, you can reach out via email or phone using the contact information provided.

 ## Contact

-If you have any questions or need assistance, feel free to reach out:
+If you have any questions or need further assistance, feel free to reach out to Dhruv Agrawat:

-- Email: rj6207491172@gmail.com
+- Email: agrawatdhruv@gmail.com
-- Phone: +91 9117259523
+- Phone: (+91) 920-5252-966

 ## License